Crop Rotation Modeling for Deep Learning-Based Parcel Classification from Satellite Time Series: Results

 \subsection{Training Protocol}

-We assess the impact of mixed-year training by considering $I=3$ \emph{specialized} models whose training set is restricted to a given year: $M_{2018}, M_{2019}$, and $M_{2020}$.
-In contrast, the model $M_\text{mixed}$ is trained with all parcels across all years with no information regarding of the year of acquisition.
-All models share the same PSE+LTAE configuration \cite{garnot2020lightweight}.
-We visualize the training protocols in \figref{fig:mixed}, and report the results in \tabref{tab:mixed}.

-Predictably, the specialized models have good performance when evaluated on a test set composed of parcels from the year they were trained, and poor results for other years.
-On average, the model with mixed training largely outperformed specialized models on average over the three considered years: over $15$ points of mIoU.
+Predictably, the specialized models have good performance when evaluated on a test set composed of parcels from the year they were trained, and poor results for other years{, making this training procedure ill-fitted for the application at hand}. {In contrast, } the model $M_\text{mixed}$ vastly outperformed specialized models on average over the three considered years: over $15$ points of mIoU.
 More surprisingly, the model $M_\text{mixed}$ also outperforms all specialized models even when evaluated on the year of their training set.
-This implies that the increased diversity of the mixed year training set allows the model to learn representations that are more robust and expressive.
+This implies that the increased diversity of the mixed-year training set allows the model to learn more robust and expressive representations.

 In \figref{fig:tsne}, we illustrate the representations learned by the mixed model $M_\text{mixed}$ and the specialized model $M_{2020}$.
-We remark that the parcel embeddings of the specialized model are inconsistent from one year to another, resulting in higher overlap between classes.
-In contrast, the mixed year model learns year-consistent representations.
+We remark that the parcel embeddings of the specialized model are inconsistent from one year to another, resulting in a higher overlap between classes.
+In contrast, the mixed year model $M_\text{mixed}$ learns year-consistent representations.
 This results in embedding clusters with large margins between classes, illustrating the ability of the model to learn robust and discriminative SITS embeddings.